BestTimesToVisit.com Logo

 Getting Around Patagonia, Argentina and Chile

-These are the workhorses of Patagonia, connecting major towns like El Calafate, El Chaltén, Puerto Natales, and Punta Arenas.
-They are comfortable, reliable, and offer stunning views as you traverse vast landscapes.
+These are the workhorses for inter-city travel in Patagonia, connecting major hubs like El Calafate, El Chaltén, Puerto Natales, and Punta Arenas.
+They offer a comfortable and cost-effective way to cover vast distances, often with stunning views along the way.

-Cost:Varies widely, but expect around $30-60 USD for inter-city routes (e.g., El Calafate to Puerto Natales).
+Cost:Varies widely, but expect roughly $20-50 USD for journeys between major towns (e.g., El Calafate to El Chaltén).

-Cost:Can range from $50-150+ USD per day, depending on vehicle type and season.
-Factor in fuel costs, which are higher in remote areas.
+Cost:Can range from $50-150+ USD per day, depending on vehicle type, insurance, and rental duration.
+Factor in fuel costs, which can be high in remote areas.

 Shared Taxis / Remises

-Cost:Negotiate the fare *before* starting your journey.
-A short trip within a town might be $5-10 USD.
+Cost:Negotiate the fare before starting your journey.
+A short trip within a town might cost $5-10 USD, while a trip to a nearby park entrance could be $20-40 USD.

 Hitchhiking

-While not for everyone, hitchhiking is a surprisingly common and often successful way to get around in certain parts of Patagonia, especially between smaller towns or to reach trailheads.
-It's a way to meet locals and fellow travelers.
+While not for everyone, hitchhiking is a common and relatively safe way to get around in certain parts of Patagonia, especially between smaller towns or to reach trailheads.
+It's a way to connect with locals and fellow travelers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.